List of P Idioms:

 - Instead of backpacking through Europe I went off the beaten path and spent a year traveling through Africa.

 - People who go off the beaten path usually gain the most valuable experience.

 the path of least resistance: the easiest possible way.

-- Going to college is the path of least resistance but I’ve decided to launch my own business anyway.
+- Going to college after high school is the path of least resistance but I’ve decided to launch my own business instead.

 give someone pause: to make someone stop and carefully think about something.

 - Your comments that I’m always so negative really gave me pause and I realized you’re right.

 - I hope this performance review will give my assistant pause and get him to be more serious about his work.

 pound the pavement: to look for a job or support for something.

 - I’ve been pounding the pavement for six months and still haven’t had one interview.